The default route is being routed to the VPN in AWS Client VPN.

-This is Hasegawa (@rarirureluis) from the Service Reliability Group (SRG) of the Media Headquarters.
+This is Hasegawa (@rarirureluis) from the Service Reliability Group (SRG) of the Media Division.

-The purpose of this article is to share the issues I encountered when setting up AWS Client VPN and to help others who may be experiencing the same problem.
+This article aims to share problems encountered during AWS Client VPN setup and help others who may be facing similar issues.

-Even though your only purpose is to access the VPC, all traffic ends up going through the VPN.
+It's that situation where, even though your only purpose is to access your VPC, all your traffic ends up going through the VPN.

 The mystery of suddenly losing internet connection

-A user suddenly lost internet connectivity immediately after successfully connecting to AWS Client VPN.
+One user suddenly lost their internet connection immediately after successfully connecting to AWS Client VPN.

 But it's fine in my environment.

-Thinking, "I only want to access resources within the VPC...", you check the route table for the user in question and notice that for some reason the route to 0.0.0.0/0 is directed to the VPN's tun device.
+"I just want to access resources within the VPC..."
+I thought, and when I checked the route table for the user in question, I noticed that for some reason the route to 0.0.0.0/0 was pointing to the VPN's tun device.

-I have split tunneling enabled, but for some reason all my traffic is being sucked into the VPN.
+Even though I have split tunneling enabled, all my traffic is somehow being routed through the VPN.

-Why is this happening if I haven't added a default route on the server side?
+Why is this happening even though I haven't added a default route on the server side?

-In fact, this is a "safety measure" implemented by AWS Client VPN.
+Actually, this is due to a "security measure" implemented by AWS Client VPN.

-This means that if your client device uses an IP address range other than those listed above, AWS Client VPN will force all traffic through the VPN "for security reasons."
+In other words, if your client device is using an IP address range other than those mentioned above, AWS Client VPN will force all traffic to go through the VPN "for security reasons."

-This is done to increase security through your VPN connection, but can get in the way if you want to use split tunneling.
+This is a measure to enhance security through VPN connections, but it gets in the way if you want to use split tunneling.

 How to solve it by adding one line

-To solve this problem, simply add the following line to your client configuration file (.ovpn file):
+To resolve this issue, simply add the following line to your client configuration file (.ovpn file):

 💡

-It works with the official AWS Client VPN software.
+It works with AWS's official Client VPN software.

-This setting will cause the server to ignore any "redirect-gateway block-local" directives sent by the server.
+This setting will cause the server to ignore the "redirect-gateway block-local" instruction sent from the server.

-After adding this setting, when you reconnect to the VPN, your internet traffic will flow through your local network while you maintain access to your AWS resources.
+After adding this setting and reconnecting to the VPN, you will maintain access to AWS resources while internet traffic will flow through your local network.

-Pull-filter is a feature available in OpenVPN 2.4 and later that selectively filters the settings pushed from the server.
+The `pull-filter` feature, available in OpenVPN 2.4 and later, selectively filters the settings pushed from the server.

 💡

-It works with the official AWS Client VPN software.
+It works with AWS's official Client VPN software.

 The syntax is as follows: